 mint is sustainable.

 There is no known significant damage to air, water, land, soil, forests, etc. as long as pesticides have not been used.
-Be sure to buy non GMO/organic, as toxic, chemical pesticides contaminate air, water, soil, etc. when using regenerative practices.
+Be sure to buy non GMO/organic, as toxic, chemical pesticides contaminate air, water, soil, etc.

 This plant does not like to get dried out, so sandy soils aren't the best environment in which to grow your field mint.
 Dig a good quantity of compost into sandy soils to help keep the soil moist.
 Make sure your proposed planting site includes Read more

 Mint is a member of the Lamiaceae family, consisting of about 15 to 20 species, such as spearmint and peppermint, all of which are perfectly fine to eat raw or cooked.
 Mint leaves are a favored herb that people use, dried or fresh in many Read more

 How to care for mint.
 For the best flavour, keep cutting mint to stimulate new leafy growth.
 After flowering is over in late summer, cut back plants to just above soil level and feed with a high-nitrogen fertiliser to encourage a fresh flush of leaves Read more

 Mint is frost tolerant.
 It usually dies back in the winter but comes back in spring.
 Because mint tends to take over, many gardeners plant mint in a small pot and then plant that pot in the ground or inside a larger container.

 Even when plants of only one mint variety are planted, it is possible that the plants will produce seeds of off types because some varieties are self fertile hybrids.
 Mints are bee pollinated so if you wanted to prevent all cross pollination you would have Read more

 One common cause of yellowing mint leaves is too much water.
 Mint plants need consistent moisture, but too much water in the soil can cause problems, including root rot and other fungal issues.
 Choosing a spot with well-draining soil helps prevent overly moist soil due Read more